 - Garbage.
 Provide and maintain appropriate receptacles for removing garbage and other waste.

 - Heat.
 Supply running water and reasonable amounts of hot water at all times, and reasonable heat between October 1 and May 1.
 Exceptions are cases in which the building that includes the dwelling unit is not required by law to be equipped for that purpose, or the dwelling unit is so constructed that heat or hot water is generated by an installation within the exclusive control of the tenant.

 - Locks.
 If requested by the tenant, provide and maintain locks and furnish keys adequate to ensure the safety of the tenant’s person and property.

-Smoke Detectors.
-Provide smoke detection devices and carbon monoxide detection devices as required under §§ 18.70.095.
+- Smoke Detectors.
+Provide smoke detection devices and carbon monoxide detection devices as required.

-Remedies for landlord’s noncompliance for general services in Alaska the tenant may move if there is noncompliance with the rental agreement or the Landlord and Tenant Act affecting health and safety (AS 34.03.160(a)) or the tenant may obtain damages or injunctive relief (AS 34.03.160(b)).
+Remedies for landlord’s noncompliance for general services in Alaska; the tenant may move if there is noncompliance with the rental agreement or the Landlord and Tenant Act affecting health and safety or the tenant may obtain damages or injunctive relief (AS 34.03.160(a)(b)).

-In Alaska, tenants must first give the landlord written notice describing the problem and stating that if the problem is not fixed within 10 days from receipt of the notice, the tenant will move in 20 days.
-If the problem is fixed within 10 days the tenancy does not terminate.
-If the tenant notified the landlord in writing of a problem and the landlord fixed it within the time allowed, but the landlord allows substantially the same problem to occur again within 6 months, the tenant may terminate the agreement with a 10 day written notice without allowing the landlord an opportunity to fix the problem.
-Tenants may not terminate a rental agreement for problems they themselves have caused.
+If there is material noncompliance affecting health and safety, the tenant can move after giving 20 days written notice, unless the landlord corrects the problem within 10 days.
+If the problem is fixed within 10 days, the tenancy does not terminate.
+If the tenant notified the landlord in writing of a problem and the landlord fixed it within the time allowed, but the landlord allows substantially the same problem to occur again within 6 months, the tenant may terminate the agreement with a 10-day written notice without allowing the landlord an opportunity to fix the problem.
+Tenants may not terminate a rental agreement for problems they have caused.